omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 ### <a name="ridders"></a> 2.
 Ridders' Method
 <div><p>
-Usually we could do better than a simple binary search, by incorporate some geometrical reasoning into our bracketing method.
+Usually we could do better than a simple binary search, by incorporating some geometrical reasoning into our bracketing method.
 While this imposes some additional regularity requirements on the objective, it often pays off in terms of convergence rate.